Tutorial: Geopointe Routing

 If your search results are already filtered to everything that should be on a route, you can add them all at once.
 Click on Actions in the lower right of the map and choose Add All to Route.
 (Not there?
 Ask an admin to turn it on)

 Selection can be done from the data table as well.
-To start picking records in the list, click the Empty Checkbox to the right of the record name.
+To start picking records in the list, click the checkbox to the left of the record name.

-Once you've finished selecting (using either method), click Actions in the lower right of the map, then click Add All to Route.
+3. Once you have selected all the records you want to add, click Actions in the lower right of the map, then click Add All to Route.
 Because you're in selection mode, it will only add the selected records.

-Often, you'll need stops on a route that are not Salesforce data.
-This could be your office location, your home, a hotel, or a preferred lunch stop.
+You can add locations to a route that aren't Salesforce.
+This could be your office location, your home, a hotel, or your favorite lunch spot.

-Lastly, you can add a location to a route from a Right-click anywhere on the map.
+You can add a location to a route by right-clicking anywhere on the map.
 This is perfect when you know the general area you need to go but not the exact address or location name.
-Right-click on the map, and in the dropdown, click Add to Route.

 It's likely that your route wasn't perfect from the moment you started to create it.
 This section will cover editing and changing your route stops.
-If you're looking for Optimization, continue to the next section.
+If you're looking to optimize your route, continue to the next section.